Deposit insurance: Thailand

+Uzbekistan covers bank deposits by Deposit Guarantee Agency (DGA Uzbekistan) to maximum of 200 million uzbek soums per bank per each individual.

 Criticisms

 Detractors of deposit insurance claim the schemes introduce a moral hazard issue, encouraging both depositors and banks to take on excessive risks.
 Without deposit insurance, banks would compete prudently for deposits because depositors would prefer safe banks over risky banks to guard their money.
 With deposit insurance, banks can take excessive risks because depositors do not fear for their deposits' safety and thus do not move their money to safer banks.
 The risks are shared by all banks, safe or risky.

 If deposit insurance is provided by another business or corporation, like other insurance agreements, there is a presumption that the insurance corporation would either charge higher rates or refuse to cover banks that engaged in extremely risky behavior, which not only solves the problem of moral hazard but also reduces the risk of a bank run.